 Develop a Process Model that Works

-Adhering to a simple process model is a highly effective component of an overall strategy for improving the safety of an organization.
-The model below focuses on four aspects of safety:
+Adhering to a simple process model is a highly effective component of an overall strategy for improving an organization’s safety.
+The model below focuses on four aspects that are critical to creating a robust safety program:

 Protect the physical environment – It’s essential to ensure that the overall environment is safe, equipment is properly cared for, operating practices are written and utilized and engineering standards are followed.
 To accomplish this, frequent audits and inspections that are specific to the manufacturing asset should be conducted.
 Design safety reviews of all equipment should be considered in a cradle-to-grave approach for ensuring the safety health of all equipment that poses a risk or loss.
 Establish extensive inspection programs to ensure compliance and be on the lookout for new technologies to reduce risk.
 Always ask yourself what you can do to make the physical workplace safer.

-Following a simple process safety model such as this can help steer a facility toward its goal of creating a safer workplace.
+By following a simple process safety model and implementing the right technology, organizations can make good progress in achieving their goal of creating a safer workplace.
 But a successful safety program also must include honest self-inspection to support continuous improvement.
 This means building a system that enables production-level employees to communicate honestly to the most senior leader and vice versa.
 Measurement tools should also be established to help determine what is working and what is not.
 Don’t be afraid of failing or not reaching set goals.
 Finding mistakes will allow an organization to make changes and adjust the safety process to close any gaps.